Dining near Captain’s Walk and around Hilton Head

 Skull Creek Dockside

 Right next door to the Boathouse (and owned by the same people) this much larger restaurant opened in 2017.
 Very clean, beautiful views (great place to watch the sunset) and pretty good food.
 Many options on the menu, with lots of variety (seafood, BBQ, Pizza, fried chicken), and everything we have tried there has been tasty.
 Quickly becoming another staple.
-NOTE – This is one popular restaurant that actually takes reservations.
-So while people are waiting an hour an a half to get a table you can plan ahead and walk in with just a few minutes wait.
 Only downside?
 This is not a good place for dessert.
 BUT – if you take one of the charters from the dock and catch a fish, they will cook it for you.
 Seafood doesn’t get any fresher than that!
 Good for Children because there is a cool dock to explore and a playground between Boathouse and Dockside.

 Hilton Head Diner